What is BIP39 Generator?

 Generating throwaway test wallets for dApp development, smart contract testing, or QA

-Learning how HD wallets derive private keys from seed phrases (BIP32 / BIP44 derivation)
+Learning how HD wallets derive private keys (BIP32 / BIP44 derivation)

-Migrating between wallet apps — generate elsewhere, validate checksum here before importing
+Migrating between wallet apps — validate the checksum here before importing

 BIP39 (Bitcoin Improvement Proposal 39) is a standard published in 2013 that defines how to encode cryptographic seeds as human-readable word sequences.
 A wallet generates 128–256 bits of random entropy, appends a SHA-256-derived checksum, splits the result into 11-bit chunks, and looks up each chunk in a fixed 2048-word English wordlist.
 The result is a 12, 15, 18, 21, or 24-word phrase that encodes a master seed from which all wallet private keys, addresses, and accounts are deterministically derived (via BIP32 / BIP44).
 The same seed phrase recovers the same wallet across any BIP39-compliant app — MetaMask, Ledger, Trezor, Phantom, Trust Wallet, and hundreds of others.